Brock University’s Lifespan Development Research Institute is searching for local parents to help with upcoming research initiatives.

 “The Lifespan Institute has always had deep roots in the community — in Niagara and beyond,” said Teena Willoughby, Director of the Lifespan Institute.
 “Engagement committees like this one help to create the space and opportunity for Brock researchers to better connect with the groups and community members that their research involves — gaining input and insights that are critically important to ensuring that our work is relevant and informed.”

-Members of the PAC will assist the Lifespan team in developing research ideas and strategies for sharing research findings, connecting with families in the local community and keeping the team informed about important matters affecting families in Niagara.
+Members of the committee will assist the Lifespan team in developing research ideas and strategies for sharing research findings, connecting with families in the local community and keeping the team informed about important matters affecting families in Niagara.

-“We are hoping this advisory committee will help us build an even stronger connection between researchers in the Lifespan Institute at Brock and the local Niagara community, and improve our ability to place our research findings in the hands of parents who can use it.”
+“We are hoping this committee will help us build an even stronger connection between researchers in the Lifespan Institute at Brock and the local Niagara community, and improve our ability to place our research findings in the hands of parents who can use it.”

-Members of the PAC will meet with Lifespan Institute researchers and staff members about four times per year to review relevant projects and provide feedback.
+Members of the committee will meet with Lifespan Institute researchers and staff members about four times per year to review relevant projects and provide feedback.
 Until it is safe to do so, all PAC meetings will take place virtually on video chat.

 - Are parents of children or youth.